muscar/muscar.github.com/_posts/2014-06-12-swift-doesnt-solve-the-null-reference-problem.markdown

 ## Swift optionals, the good parts

-While Swift is not the first language to have optional types--Haskell and ML have had optional types for quite some time--they are more closely integrated with the language.
+While Swift is not the first language to have optional types---Haskell and ML have had optional types for quite some time---they are more closely integrated with the language.
 The language offers a terse notation for optional types `T?`, and special syntax which makes working with them easier than in languages that only offer library support for them.
-Let's look at an example
+Let's look at an example:

-    func tryInc(n: Int?) -> Int? {
-        if let x = n {
-            return x + 1
-        }
-        return nil
-    }
+{% gist muscar/3732f15691e33ea5b04b %}

 The `tryInc` function increments an integer value only if it's non `nil`.
 The `if let` part is what Swift's designers call _optional binding_.
 It's a terser